-The child clinical psychology postdoctoral fellowship is a full-time, two-year experience beginning on September 1, 2022.
+The child clinical psychology postdoctoral fellowship is a full-time, two-year experience beginning on September 1, 2023.
 Candidates must have completed all requirements for their doctoral degree prior to beginning the fellowship.
 Only graduates of APA/CPA-accredited doctoral programs and APA/CPA-accredited doctoral internships will be considered.
-Fellows receive appointments through the Johns Hopkins University School of Medicine.
-Postdoctoral fellow stipend level is based on NIH's National Research Service Award doctoral stipend level, which is currently is \$53,760.
-This includes eight holidays, two weeks of vacation and one week of professional/conference time per year.
-Health insurance is available.

-To apply, click on the following link to access the APPA CAS (APPIC Psychology Postdoctoral Application).
+To apply, visit the APPIC Psychology Postdoctoral Application (APPA) CAS website: https://appicpostdoc.liaisoncas.com/applicant-ux/#/login.
 Complete the basic demographic, education and transcript requests required of all applicants for all APPA CAS programs.
 Then select the Kennedy Krieger Institute - Child Clinical Psychology Postdoc Program.
 APPA CAS allows you to request letters of recommendation electronically which are then uploaded by the letter writer.
 Note: APPA CAS refers to letters of recommendation as "Evaluations."
-The specific requirements for the program are listed below, as well as within the APPA CAS system.
+The important dates for the program are listed below.

-Please submit application materials by December 15, 2021.
+Please submit application materials by December 16, 2022.

-Interviews will be held at Kennedy Krieger Institute or via video conference during the week of January 17, 2022.
+Interviews will be held at Kennedy Krieger Institute or via video conference during the week of January 9, 2023.